Jerome Ambro: Early political career

+Congress

 Elected as a Democrat to the 94th, 95th and 96th United States Congresses, Ambro served from January 3, 1975, to January 3, 1981.
 He led the Democratic Party to its first sweep of Huntington elections in 35 years.
 While Ambro was in office, the town of Huntington became the first municipality to ban the use of the pesticide DDT.

 During his first term in the House, Ambro was elected president of his 82-member freshman class.
 Ambro served on the Public Works and Transportation Committee and was elected chairman of the House Science and Technology Committee Subcommittee on Natural Resources and the Environment.
 Ambro played a major role in winning the preservation of wetlands in Massapequa, New York, and having Brookhaven National Laboratory designated as the site of a high-energy reactor.

 In 1980, Ambro authored an amendment to the Marine Protection, Research, and Sanctuaries Act (Section 106(f)) to require that the disposal of dredged material into Long Island Sound from any federal project, or from any non-federal project exceeding 25,000 cubic yards (19,000 m³), comply with the environmental criteria for ocean dumping under the MPRSA, in addition to the requirements of Section 404 of the Clean Water Act.
-After leaving Congress, he worked as a lobbyist and was a governmental and legislative consultant.